 It’s a common myth that oily skin doesn’t need hydration.
 In fact, skipping it can cause your skin to produce even more oil to compensate for dehydration.
 The trick is to find a serum that hydrates without adding extra grease.
 You’ll want to look for lightweight, oil-free formulas that feel weightless on the skin.
 Ingredients like hyaluronic acid are still great here, as they provide pure hydration without clogging pores.
 A gel-based serum will absorb quickly and won’t leave behind a sticky or shiny residue, giving your skin the balanced moisture it craves.

-For Sensitive Skin: Soothe and Hydrate Gently
+For Sensitive Skin: How to Hydrate Without Irritation

 When your skin is sensitive, finding products that don’t cause redness or irritation can be a challenge.
 The right hydrating serum will not only moisturize but also calm and support your skin’s delicate barrier.
 Seek out formulas with soothing ingredients like aloe, chamomile, and cica (centella asiatica).
 It’s also smart to choose products that are free from potential irritants like synthetic fragrances and drying alcohols.
 Before committing, always patch-test a new serum on a small area to ensure your skin is happy with the formula.

-For Mature Skin: Plump, Hydrate, and Smooth
+For Mature Skin: Restore Moisture and Smooth Fine Lines

 As we age, our skin naturally loses moisture and elasticity, which can make fine lines and wrinkles more noticeable.
 A powerful hydrating serum can help restore that youthful bounce.
 Hyaluronic acid is a superstar ingredient for mature skin because it can hold up to 1,000 times its weight in water, effectively plumping the skin from within.
 This helps to smooth the appearance of fine lines and gives the skin a firmer, more supple texture.
 For even better results, consider pairing your daily serum with professional treatments like Corrective Microneedling™, which helps stimulate collagen for long-term firmness.